hodeman/stiga_mower/README.txt

 - upload folder under custom_components, or use HACS
+- edit stiga_api.py and enter the API.
+(Studio Code Servcer is a great tool for this).
+Restart HA.
 - find UUID under attributes in the integration
 - edit scripts.yaml in HA.
 Use your own UUID in the script.
 This is the script:
 start_mower: